Another Grave Dilemma: Major General William W. Loring’s Remains

 As in the rest of the country, things are starting to heat up in America’s oldest city when it comes to Confederate monuments.
 Similar to Lt.
 General Ambrose P. Hill’s monument and gravesite covered in a previous ECW post, Major General William W. Loring’s burial site in St. Augustine, Florida, is under fire because of its prominent location in the city’s Plaza de la Constitucion.
 If you think the Hill situation is complicated, you’re in for a real treat.

 On June 22, St. Augustine’s city commission decided after a 3-2 vote to remove a memorial dedicated to fallen Confederate soldiers located in St. Augustine’s Plaza de la Constitución since 1879.
 Hundreds gathered eight days before and called for the monument’s removal because of its ties to the Confederacy.
 During the 12-hour meeting, the commissioners discussed how to best handle its relocation.
 The city manager provided a written proposal.
-Notably left out of the commission’s discussion was the nearby Loring Memorial, which is maintained by the University of Florida and owned but the state.
+Notably left out of the commission’s discussion was the nearby Loring Memorial, which is maintained by the University of Florida and owned by the state.
 However, on June 25, the University of Florida announced it’s working to remove it as well.[1]

 The Loring Memorial.
 (Author’s photo)